cultuurnet/apidocs/projects/widgets/docs/getting-started.md

 ## 1. Choose a template 🗂️

-To help you get started quickly, we offer a 4 different templates:
+To help you get started quickly, we offer 4 different templates:

-1. **Leeg**: You start from a blanc layout that you then expand yourself by adding rows and assigning blocks to these rows.
+1. **Leeg**: You start from a blanc layout that you then expand yourself by adding rows and assigning blocks (e.g. search box or search results) to these rows.
 2. **Agenda**: This is the most used template.
 This templates contains two rows.
-The top row contains a a search box (full length), and the second row contains facets on the left side and search results at the center / right.
+The top row contains a a search box (full length), and the second row contains facets on the left side and search results at the center.
 3. **Tips**: This template can be used to make a short list of events that you want to highlight.
-The tips widget serves as a 'teaser' for the full event calendar and enables the generation of traffic to the full calendar.
-Therefore it is usually embed on a home page or other frequently visited page.
+The tips widget serves as a teaser for the full event calendar.
+The tips widget is often used to generate traffic to the full calendar.
+Therefore it is usually embedded on the home page or another frequently visited page.
 4. **UiTPAS**: This is the same template as the `agenda` template, but with all the UiTPAS setting already enabled for you.

-Regardless the template you pick, you can later on extensively customize your widget to your own preferences and taste:
+Regardless of the template you pick, you can later on extensively customize your widget to your own preferences and taste:
-* by changing the layout: adding and removing rows and blocks
+* by changing the layout: adding, moving or deleting rows and blocks
 * by configuring the different blocks: determine which events and information you want to show in your agenda

 👉 [Learn more about widget templates](./templates.md)

 ## 2. Configure your widget 🏗️

-Now that you've chosen a template it's time to define
+Now that you've chosen a template it's time to define:
 * which events you want to display in your agenda
 * which info you want to show about the events

-The configuration is kept very simple and mainly happens trough checking and unchecking checkboxes.
+The way of configuring is very simple and is mainly done by ticking and unchecking checkboxes.

 👉 [Learn more about the  configuration settings](./configuration.md)

 ## 3. Publish and embed your widget 💾

-Once you're happy with the configuration you've done in step 2 you can publish your widget.
+Once you're satisfied with the configuration you've done in step 2 you can publish your widget.
 The publish action will save all configuration changes you've made on the `<script>` tag of your widget.

-Copy the unique `<script>` tag you received and embed this on the page of your website where you want to show the agenda.
+Now you can copy the unique `<script>` tag to embed it on the page of your website where you want to show the agenda.

 👉 [Learn more about publishing & embedding](./publish-and-embed-on-your-website.md)